Amber Balcaen

 Amber Balcaen Bio

-Amber Balcaen (born March 7, 1992) is a Canadian professional stock car racing driver.
-She has competed part-time in the ARCA Menards Series, driving the No. 70 Toyota Camry for Nitro Motorsports.
-Balcaen has made significant strides in stock car racing, becoming known for her competitive spirit and trailblazing achievements as a female driver in a male-dominated sport.
+Amber Balcaen, born March 7, 1992, is a Canadian professional stock car racing driver from Winnipeg, Manitoba.
+She most recently competed part-time in the ARCA Menards Series, driving the No. 70 Toyota Camry for Nitro Motorsports.
+Over the course of her career, she has built a reputation as a trailblazer, becoming the first female Canadian driver to win a NASCAR-sanctioned race in the United States and a pioneer for women in short-track and open-wheel competition across North America.

 Early Life and Background